saipritampanda/haze-buster/README.md

 ## 📄 License
-This project is released under the MIT License.
+This project is released under the `MIT License`.